 Tips for use:

-- Use a tee: The driver's massive head is designed to hit the ball a "sweeping," slightly upward motion, so always tee it up high.
+- Use a tee: The driver's massive head is designed to hit the ball in a "sweeping," slightly upward motion, so always tee it up high.
 A good reference is to have about half of the golf ball showing above the top edge of the clubface at address.

-- Ball an forward: Place the ball off the heel of your lead foot (your left foot for a right-handed golfer).
+- Ball position forward: Place the ball off the heel of your lead foot (your left foot for a right-handed golfer).
 This forward position helps you catch the ball on the upswing for an optimal launch.

-Fairway Woods & Hybrids: The Versatile Go-To's
+Fairway Woods &, Hybrids: The Versatile Go-To's

 When to use them: